leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 Assuming you have a steady enough base of demand, despite the upfront capital investment and ongoing costs (driver wages, fuel, etc.) you can generate healthy returns on operating an internal fleet - so long as you are optimizing your routes appropriately to minimize miles driven, etc.

-# The Disadvantages of Operating an Internal Fleet
+## The Disadvantages of Operating a Private Fleet

-## High Initial Capital Requirements
+### High Initial Capital Requirements

 The biggest drawback of operating an in-house fleet is surely the heavy upfront investment costs necessary to build it.

 You need to buy (or lease) vehicles and supporting equipment, hire drivers, develop a supply chain network, purchase insurance, and subscribe to digital logistics software to manage it all.
-All of it is necessary, but of course has associated costs.
+All of it is necessary, but of course, has associated costs.

 You also can’t expect all of this to happen overnight.
 You need to take into account the time it will take to procure everything which requires additional capital to support it.